ShivThakar18/Stackpole-International/Sediment Tests/README.md

 ## Python
 There are a number of Python files used in this project:
-- Main.py - calls functions from other pyfiles
+- Main.py - calls functions from other PyFiles
 - Settings.py - holds file paths and folder locations that are globally used on all files
 - Pictures.py - saved pages in a new PDF that include pictures from the original report when a new file is added to the folder
 - One File per Part Group (ZF.py, 10R140.py, GME.py) - searches for files in the part group folder and parses data from pdf reports